Prospectus

 Education

 Our education specializes in creative exploration and a broad understanding of scientific research and technology.
 It prepares students for a career involving creative and critical thinking, and in particular for a future in scientific research.
 We aim to fulfil the need for flexible, technically autonomous, critical individuals in research.
 We offer a full-time Master's program that takes two years.
-This is an intense research-oriented study program and students must be available to study full-time.
+This is an intense research-oriented study programme and students must be available to study full-time.

 Research